fliptanedo/Atom-Set-Up/MySetUp.md

 This works quite nicely and one didn't have to change the default `atom-latex` options.
 You simply need to include the `.latexmkrc` file in the directories where you are using XeLaTeX.
 I find this convenient because I primarily use XeLaTeX for letters of recommendation.
 I can have the `.latexmkrc` file in each of these folders, but leave my default `latex` documents relatively universal.

+**Life Pro Tip**: you can also name this file `latexmkrc` (without the period).
+This makes the file visible by default, which can help when copying templates.

 An alternative is to use a custom `.latexcfg` toolchain for each project.
 See the [atom-latex project-based configuration instructions](https://github.com/James-Yu/Atom-LaTeX#-set-per-project-latex-toolchain).
 I could not get this to work.

+### Multiple files

+If you have multiple tex files in a directory, you will need to set the `latex` [root file](https://atom.io/packages/atom-latex#root_file).
+The easiest way to do this is to simply compile the main file.
+You may need to go to **packages** > `atom-latex` > Build LaTeX from active editor.

 ### Clean